cloudsimplus/cloudsimplus/docs/javadocs/org/cloudsimplus/traces/google/GoogleTraceReaderAbstract.rst

 .. java:method:: protected abstract void preProcess()
    :outertype: GoogleTraceReaderAbstract

-   Executes the pre-process before starting to read the trace file, such as checking if required attributes were set.
+   Executes any pre-process before starting to read the trace file, such as checking if required attributes were set.

 process
 ^^^^^^^